 Bill also shares his passion for music by teaching guitar privately which he has been doing since 1998.

-Stephanie Sarkisian, Voice
+Stephanie Sarkisian, Voice and Piano

 Ms. Sarkisian received a Bachelor of Music from Anna Maria College and an Masters in Education from Lesley University specializing in Creative Arts in Learning.
 She has spent the last ten years as Music/Choral specialist in Tantasqua School District.
 She has a passion for theater and has performed many roles in community theater.

-Lisa Scarlett, Theater
+Lisa Scarlett, Theater Arts Director, Theater

 A trained voice student and community theatre member, Lisa brings much experience to the stage.
 She has been involved with numerous theatrical productions at many different levels both on and off the stage since the age of 13.
 Joining Apple Tree Arts in 2000, she began teaching a variety of early childhood music classes ranging from birth to age five.
 Since 2004, she has directed and produced over 30 youth theatre productions for Apple Tree Arts.
 Lisa earned a BA at Tufts University and also holds a MA degree in Education from Elms College.